0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Node operation

 [Node operators](../node-operations/what-is-a-node-operator.md) (also referred to as block producers) own and operate the nodes (servers) where the blockchain software runs.
-Several contracts are necessary to make this part of the blockchain infrastructure work in a decentralized manner.
-Contracts are needed for listing and staking of confirmed node operators, payment for services, votes on software updates and registration of new node operators.
+The system contracts are needed for listing and staking of confirmed node operators, payment for services, votes on software updates and registration of new node operators.

 #### [Block producer orchestration contract](https://browser.partisiablockchain.com/contracts/04203b77743ad0ca831df9430a6be515195733ad91)